joaquincabezas/clip_is_awesome/README.md

 - [CLIP-Dissect](https://github.com/Trustworthy-ML-Lab/CLIP-dissect) is an automatic and efficient tool to describe functionalities of individual neurons in DNNs.

 - [CLIP retrieval](https://github.com/rom1504/clip-retrieval).
 Easily compute clip embeddings and build a clip retrieval system with them.
 100M text+image embeddings can be processed in 20h using a 3080.

+- [X-CLIP](https://github.com/lucidrains/x-clip) A concise but complete implementation of CLIP with multiple experiments